Günter Ollenschläger: Biography

 Ollenschläger was co-founder of the German Network for Evidence Based Medicine in 1998, and of the German Coalition for Patient Safety in 2005.
 He was co-founder and Founding Chairman of the Guidelines International Network in 2002.

-He was chief editor of the German Journal for Evidence and Quality in Healthcare ZEFQ from 1995 until 2015.
+He was chief editor of the German Journal for Evidence and Quality in Healthcare from 1995 until 2015.
 From 2015 until 2016 Günter Ollenschläger was editor-in-chief of the medical encyclopedia DEXIMED, the German version of the Norwegian e-book NEL.
 In 2019 Günter Ollenschläger was co-founder of Health Literacy Network Germany DNGK.